kezoponk/autoevillimiter.sh/README.md

 # Autoevillimiter.sh
-Alters bandwith on all devices except those you exclude<br>
+Alters bandwith on all devices except those you exclude.
+Only works with 192.168.1 networks!<br>
 <a href="https://github.com/bitbrute/evillimiter"> Evillimiter </a>by bitbrute was used for this small project

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) <br>